-- (a) the chairperson; or - (b) in the absence of the chairperson, the deputy chairperson.
+- (a) the chairperson; or - (b) in the absence of the chairperson, the deputy chairperson; or - (c) in the absence of the chairperson and the deputy chairperson, another member elected by the members present.

-19 Voting at meetings
+20 Voting at meetings

 - (1) A decision at a meeting of the Commission must be determined by the majority vote of Commission members present and voting. - (2) If there is an equality of votes, the member presiding at the meeting has a casting vote.